Health Equity: Implications for Systematic Reviews

 Olivia Magwood, Bruyère Research Institute / University of Ottawa

 Vivian Welch, Campbell Collaboration

 Background: This is a core training session from a Cochrane Methods Group.

 The Cochrane Handbook for Systematic Reviews of Interventions includes a chapter on equity and specific populations.
 A Cochrane Interactive Learning module has been developed to accompany this chapter.
 This workshop aims to introduce all systematic reviewers to equity methods and provide tips for including equity considerations in all reviews.

 Average results may obscure differences in outcomes across specific populations, who may experience health inequity.
 Systematic reviews can explore the robustness of findings across specific populations, who may experience health inequity.
 Equity is defined as the absence of avoidable differences in health outcomes.

-Objectives: 1) participants will understand how to incorporate equity considerations into their systematic reviews; 2) participants will understand how to report equity considerations completely and transparently.
+Objectives: Participants will understand how to 1) incorporate equity considerations into their systematic reviews and 2) report equity considerations completely and transparently.